Mecharim

 Precision goes up.
 Hallucination goes down.

 Once your knowledge is Xenkey-structured, agents stop improvising about you.
-They quote, they compare, they recommend — accurately, every time.
-That precision is the entire reason Mecharim exists.
+They can quote, compare, and recommend with far more precision.
+That improvement in precision is one of the core reasons Mecharim exists.

 • Accurate shortlisting in procurement and sourcing workflows.